 Here, we diverged from the Cross-Washington Mountain Bike Route to stay with my friend, Jen, in Seattle.
 We treated ourselves to an amazing dinner at RockCreek Seafood & Spirits in Fremont (so yummy!), did laundry, and slept in a real bed.

 Day 6: Seattle to Woodinville

 14.62 miles | 276 ft +

 After saying goodbye to Jen, we did a whopping 14 miles and 270 feet of climbing today.
-We left Jen’s house mid-morning and pedaled over to the Burke-Gilman bike path which took us north to Woodinville, a town known for its local wine scene.
+We left my friend’s house mid-morning and pedaled over to the Burke-Gilman bike path which took us north to Woodinville, a town known for its local wine scene.
 This is also where we rejoined the XWA Route.

 Once the rain calmed down, we hopped back on our bikes (dry thanks to an overhanging roof) and pedaled a few miles to our second wine-tasting at Matthews Winery.
 Matthews has a more free-form tasting menu where you can choose from any of their amazing wines.
 They also have great snack boards complete with cheeses, crackers, and charcuterie (we destroyed their largest one).